Wonder World Tour: Development

-Jammal Simms was hired as the tour's director and main choreographer.
+Jamal Sims was hired as the tour's director and main choreographer.
 Octavious Terry served as an assistant for directing, meanwhile Dondraico Johnson assisted choreography.
 They, along with twelve other members, composed the tour's creative team.
 In total, the Wonder World Tour included 124 traveling workers, 19 truckloads of equipment, and 15 buses.
 The stage was quite different from that of the Best of Both Worlds Tour.
 It consisted of a rectangular main stage, which featured staircases that elevated the center of the stage, and a narrow runway, which connected the main stage to a B-stage that ran the length of the main stage.
 Regarding the stage, Cyrus noted that it was "something not many people get to have.
 I'm able to move around to each side so there's no one person who feels like they don't have the best seat.
 Every seat is the best seat."
 Six LED multi-screen video units were located throughout the stage; the three largest were placed as the upstage wall, while the other three were hung by rigs above the stage.
 The center unit consisted of three screens that faced outward; two others were hung right and left to the center unit, both were double faced toward the center of the venue at a 45° angle, while the backside faced the upper-seat audience.
 The structure of the video panels was designed by Sims to ensure that all seats within the 270° angle at each venue received an equal view of the video screens.
 Video content and lighting were designed by Seán Burke; the latter was provided by Production Resource Group (PRG).